 A study of the tax laws relating to partnerships, estates, trusts, and corporations, including S corporations.
-An emphasis on research methodology for tax planning.
+There is an emphasis on research methodology for tax planning.
 Prerequisite: ACC 430 Principles of Taxation, or equivalent.

 ACC 534.
 Seminar in Auditing Theory.
 3 hours.